alanreidt/range-slider-component/README.md

 ### Architecture
 Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).

-Slider, in the essence, represents component, which reflects a part of Application's Domain Model and allows user to change a representation of the part (via modification of Slider inner Model).
+Slider, in the essence, represents a component, that reflects a part of Application's Domain Model and allows user to change a representation of the part (via modification of Slider inner Model).

-For example, on a hotel website, Slider will reflect the hotel rooms price range (which will be passed to the Slider Model `boundaries` option) and will allow user to narrow down a representation of the diapason to its needs.
+For example, on a hotel website, Slider would reflect the hotel rooms' price range (which would be passed to the Slider Model `boundaries` option) and will allow a user to narrow down a representation of the diapason to its needs.

-But, Slider also can manipulate Domain Model directly (through the Application Model (Façade), of course).
-In that case, Slider options will be synchronized on an `'update'` event.
+But, Slider can also manipulate Domain Model directly (through the Application Model (Façade), of course).
+In that case, Slider options would be synchronized on `'update'` event.

 So, Slider architecture is built with these things in mind.

 #### Model
-The module contains business logic of Slider component: possible Slider options and logic around them.
+The module contains data of the component: possible options and logic around them.

 #### ViewController
-This module is responsible for display of current Slider state and handling of user actions.
+This module is responsible for display of a current state and handling of user actions.

 It translates position of occurred events into Slider `values` option.
 All further work (as validation of that value and correction of correlated options) is handled by `Model`.